leobudima/elogii-blog/content/how-to-track-an-order-amazon-fedex-ups-or-self-delivery-more.md

 * KPIs and analytics
 * Proof of delivery

-Plus 50+ other software capabilities and features that enable you to streamline your entire operation.
+Plus 50+ other software capabilities that enable you to streamline your entire operation.

 But we support you beyond our software, as well.